replicate/monobase/README.md

     * Installs Cog, CUDA, CuDNN, Python, Torch, and other PIP packages
 * As a base image for weightless models
     * Mounts host path /srv/r8/monobase as read-only
-    * Activate environments based on CUDA, CuDNN, Python, and Torch versions
+    * Set `*PATH`s based on Cog, CUDA, CuDNN, Python, and Torch versions

 Monobase is more efficient than base images because: